Mucuna pruriens extract (L-Dopa)

 How should I use Mucuna pruriens / L-Dopa ?

 The recommended use of Mucuna Pruriens depends on the percentage of L-Dopa in the product.
 The L-Dopa percentage of our Mucuna Pruriens is 50%.
 Due to this high percentage, it is recommended to use 100mg – 400mg Mucuna Pruriens per day.
-This supplement should be used a maximum of 4 days per week.
-After 6 weeks of consecutive use, this supplement should not be used for 2 weeks.
+Users should consider to use this product a maximum of 4 days per week.
+After 6 weeks of continuous use, users should also consider not consuming this supplement for 2 weeks.
 This optimizes the effects and prevents tolerance build-up.
 One level scoop contains ~50mg of Mucuna Pruriens.

 Stacking / combining

 This supplement can be combined with standard supplements such as: vitamins, creatine and protein powder.
 With very regular use or if large quantaties are consumed, it is recommended to combine this supplement with carbidopa or another decarboxylase inhibitor (DDCI).
-This combination ensures that more L-Dopa is converted to dopamine in our brain, instead of other parts in our body.
+This combination may result in higher efficiency.
 However, this combination is mainly necessary in case of very regular use or large dosages.

 In addition, this supplement is regularly combined with 5-HTP or L-Tryptophan to optimize the effects.
-The optimized effects are possible because 5-HTP and L-Tryptophan can increase the serotonin level in our body.
-This results in a balanced increase in both dopamine and serotonin.
+The optimized effects are possible because 5-HTP and L-Tryptophan are related to our dopamine level.
+This allows a balanced ratio of both dopamine and serotonin.

 Where does Mucuna pruriens come from ?